Guide / 2026-05-20

 Get started

-solidSF is browser CAD with a custom Rust kernel and native AI agents.
-It runs entirely in your tab, opens SolidWorks files with feature-tree replay, includes CAM and drawings, and starts at $29/mo.
+solidSF is browser CAD with a protected server-side Rust kernel and Bryan.
+Its thin client renders locally, opens SolidWorks files through server-side feature-tree replay, includes CAM and drawings, and starts at $29/mo.
 Students get full access free via uni.solidsf.com.
 The fastest way to know if browser CAD is right for your team is to open one.

 Open the workspace See pricing No credit card.
 Real product, not a demo viewer.